jaspervdj/blaze-html/log/part01.markdown

 characters -- and so our pipeline will cause an overhead.
 I don't know the exact overhead though, a benchmark would be in place here.

-But we will choose for effiency, and raw speed.
+But we will choose for efficiency, and raw speed.
 That's why I patched `Data.Binary.Builder` with a huge and ugly function that embodies this entire pipeline.
 The gain from our naive approach is huge: